acalatrava/FindMy/README.md

 This current non-Mac workflow is not optimal yet, mainly because the anisette server is a bit of a workaround.
 A python solution for retrieving this is being developed in the pypush discord, please join there if you want to contribute!

+## Generate firmware for C2 tags

+In order to generate the firmware to flash into C2 tags using DFU you need the following components:
+ - `dist/tag_base_firmware.bin` file with the base firmware (already included in this repo)
+ - `dist/private.key` the private key used to sign the DFU packages

+Once you have both files you can use the `./generate_firmwares.py` script to generate the DFU zip files for the tags.
+If you don't specify any parameters it will generate all the firmware for all the `.keys` files in the current path.
+You can also generate only one firmware by specifying it's name like `./generate_firmwares.py -p jd83js`

+Then copy the ZIP files to your iPhone or Android and using `nRF Connect` app connect to the tag, select DFU mode and upload the ZIP file.
+If everything is successful the tag will flash 3 times and start transmitting the advertising key.